autonlab/tad/README.md

 This message must be sent in order to create an event report.
 An event report query is performed to compare ad volume over a specific period of time with past ad volume, comparing two different regions.
-In other words, the report will indicate whether ad volume of the target location relative to the baseline location in the past is significantly different than ad volume of the target location to the baseline location in the period of interest.
-This is done using the Fisher exact test for independence using the ad volumes in the reference and current time periods for the target and baseline locations.
+In other words, the report will indicate whether ad volume of the target definition relative to the baseline definition in the past is significantly different than ad volume of the target definition to the baseline definition in the period of interest.
+This is done using the Fisher exact test for independence using the ad volumes in the reference and current time periods for the target and baseline definitions.
 The contingency table looks like this:

             | reference | current